msan222/CCNA_Notes/Neil_Anderson_Udemy/Video_Notes/Section25.md

 ![](images/2025-11-14-15-05-47.png)

-- will only loop for length of TTL
+- will only loop for length of TTLS

 ![](images/2025-11-14-15-07-34.png)